In Brief

 ROMANS 9:16

-Salvation does not depend on human will or exertion.
+Salvation does not depend on human desire or effort.
 Paul could not be clearer.
 And this is written one chapter before Romans 10:9.

 The theological framework is already in place: God sovereignly grants mercy to some and hardens others (Romans 9:18).